 Next time you’re at a party (serving this dip), try out a cheese question as an ice breaker.
 I bet $100 there will be someone who hates bleu cheese or goat cheese…there is always someone who isn’t a fan of those.
 Luckily for those few people, there isn’t any bleu or goat cheese in this recipe.

 Like I said, this recipe only has 4 ingredients; bread bowl, cheese, marinara, and basil.
 That’s it.
-Sure, if you want to step it up a notch, you can add various spices and I suppose that would increase your ingredient count, however most people have basic spices in their pantry, so I’m not sure those would count as additional ingredients.
+Sure, if you want to step it up a notch, you can add various spices and make your own homemade marinara sauce, and I suppose that would increase your ingredient count, however most people have basic spices in their pantry, so I’m not sure those would count as additional ingredients.

 All you have to do is hollow out a large bread bowl (although this would be SUPER cute in mini bread bowls too!), pour the marinara inside, top with cheese and basil, tent the dip with foil, and bake!
 That’s it!
 So easy!

 Cheesy Pizza Dip Bread Bowl is a fun appetizer that everyone will enjoy!

 - 1 large sourdough or french bread bowl

 - ¼ teaspoon black pepper

 - ¾ cup shredded mozzarella cheese (best if you shred yourself)

 - 2 TBS fresh basil leaves , chopped